ana-lazar/education/README.md

-# Education
+# Babes-Bolyai University, Faculty of Mathematics and Computer Science
-## Babes-Bolyai University Computer Science Student
+## Bachelor's Computer Science
 ### Year 1

 #### Fundammentals of programming